esp-rs/book/src/application-development/async.md

-# Async
+# Async Options

-This section does not serve as an async tutorial or teaching material.
+> ⚠️ **Note**:  This section does not serve as an async tutorial or teaching material.
 For these purposes, visit [official async-book].

+`esp-hal` provides blocking and async API for most of the supported drivers.
+For more information and to get started, check our `examples` in the [esp-hal-package].

+## Embassy

+[Embassy] is an asynchronous (async) framework designed specifically for embedded Rust development; its [embassy-executor] crate provides an `async/await` executor which executes a fixed number of tasks, statically allocated at startup, though more can be added later.
+To spawn more tasks later, you may keep copies of the `Spawner` (it is `Copy`), for example by passing it as an argument to the initial tasks.
+For more information about `embassy` visit [Embassy book].

 The [`esp-hal-embassy`][esp-hal-embassy] crate provides integration between the [`esp-hal`][esp-hal] and the [Embassy] asynchronous framework.
 It provides support for: